beezwax/fmslogs/README.md

 Normally, unless tailing a log or printing a log that does not have any fixed columns, the command includes its own column header as the first line for each log.

+### -l, --list
+List all lognames, and for those where a log file is found, list their creation and modification timestamps and their size.

+### --lognames
+List all log names known by the command for the current platform, followed by their full paths.

 ### -s, --succinct
 Shorten the output of log lines where possible.
 This includes things like redundant time zones and host names, and shortening some values (eg, Warning becomes Warn).

+### -t, --tail
+Print messages as they are added to log files until user cancels with Ctrl-C.

+Use the form `--tail=<seconds>` to set how many seconds to wait between checks for new data.

 ### --truncate
 Remove any output from the end of the line that would cause a line wrap for the current screen width.